asdrenxhafa/asdrenxhafa/README.md

 - 🔭 I’m currently working on building web apps
-- ⚡ I specialize in PHP and have proffesional experience working with Laravel, Html, CSS, Javascriptand Vuejs
+- ⚡ I specialize in PHP and have proffesional experience working with Laravel, Html, CSS, Javascript and Vuejs
-- 🌱 I’m currently learning and improving my skills on vuejs
+- 🌱 I’m currently learning and improving my skills on Vuejs
 - 📌 Take a look at some of my work :
     </br>
     <a href="https://www.standduty.com">standduty.com</a>